Mariia Mykhalonok, M.A.

 PhD project (working title): Heterogeneity of reggaeton songs: Aspects of their production and reception (supervisor: Prof. Dr. Konstanze Jungbluth)

-Languages: Ukrainian, Russian, English, German, Spanish, French, Portuguese
+Languages: Ukrainian, English, German, Spanish, Portuguese, French

-Cultural and Social Studies: Consolidation // Media – Image, Text and Language
+Media – Image, Text and Language

 Spanish has a status of official or national language in Spain, Puerto Rico, and 20 countries in the Americas.
 Each of these 22 Spanish-speaking territories has their own national norm and/or standard, on the one hand, and various non-standardized varieties, on the other hand.
 This results in a significant geographical, or diatopic variation of the Spanish language.
 At the same time, Spanish displays a considerable social, or diastratic variation.
 As it happens in any language, linguistic patterns of individual Spanish speakers are influenced by their sociological characteristics, such as age, gender, race or ethnicity, social class, and socioeconomic level (e.g. Labov 1966; Trudgill 1974).
 Due to sociolinguistic, cultural, political, and economic factors, certain geographical and social varieties as well as specific linguistic features enjoy higher social prestige than others.